This post may contain affiliate links, please read my full disclosure policy for more details.

 You can now stuff the tail

-Head and ears: Pin the ears to the head first and then sew the ears to the head.
+Head and ears: Pin the ears to the top of the head first and then sew the ears to the head.
 I placed the ears between R21 and R28.

 Head and body: Pin the body to the head first making sure that the head is in the centre from the front and back.
 From profile, the body will be attached slightly towards the back of the head.
 Sew the body to the head adding more stuffing if needed.